Hi-PACE/hipace/README.md

  - Adaptive time step and sub-cycling
  - Additional physics (field ionization, binary collisions, temperature effects, radiation reactions)

-HiPACE++ is built on the [AMReX](https://amrex-codes.github.io) library, which provides for particle and field data structures.
+HiPACE++ is built on the [AMReX](https://amrex-codes.github.io) library, which provides particle and field data structures.

 Please have a look at our [documentation](https://hipace.readthedocs.io) and join the [chat](https://hipace.readthedocs.io/en/latest/run/chat.html)!